-You will be offered the choice to have testing that tells you for sure if your baby has Down syndrome or trisomy 18.
-This testing is called diagnostic testing.
+You will have the option of screening with the two blood tests and NT ultrasound, as just described.
+You will also be offered the choice to have diagnostic testing that tells you for sure if your baby has Down syndrome or trisomy 18.
 Types of diagnostic testing are chorionic villi sampling or amniocentesis.
-You are offered this choice without prenatal genetic screening first.
-However, you may choose to have the screening and then decide about diagnostic testing depending on the screen result.
 You may also decide not to have prenatal genetic screening or diagnostic testing.